facebookresearch/xformers/BENCHMARKS.md

 ### Fused linear layer

 You can reproduce these numbers locally by running `python3 xformers/benchmarks/benchmark_triton_fused_linear_layer.py`.
 The units are TFlops/s.
-These results are for a nVidia V100, Triton 1.1 and PyTorch 1.9.
+These results are for a laptop nVidia 3080, Triton 1.1 and PyTorch 1.10.

-**As of October 2021, these Triton kernels are only competitive with Pytorch in float16, this is a work in progress**.

 ![Fused linear layers throughput in fp16 - inference](docs/plots/fused_linear/FusedLinear_fp16_FW_gelu.png)